-America's #1 dress shirt brand†, Van Heusen, has been associated with stylish, affordable and high-quality dress shirts since the introduction of the patented Van Heusen "soft-folding" collar in 1921.
-This only added to the history of its manufacturer, Phillips-Jones Company, Inc., a shirt company with a history that dated back to 1881.
+America's #1 dress shirt brand1, Van Heusen, has been associated with stylish, affordable and high-quality dress shirts since the introduction of the patented Van Heusen "soft-folding" collar in 1921.
+This only added to the history of its manufacturer, Phillips-Jones Corporation, a shirt company with a history that dated back to 1881.
 The Van Heusen brand has had remarkable success throughout the world, particularly in the United States, where it has been the best-selling dress shirt brand since 1991.
-Also a leading national brand in the sportswear market, Van Heusen is ranked as the best-selling woven sport shirt brand in the United States.
+Also a leading national brand in the sportswear market, Van Heusen is ranked as the best-selling woven sport shirt brand in the United States1.
 The Van Heusen brand has proven strong enough to expand its reach beyond its dress shirt heritage into successful product lines in both men's and women's dress, sportswear and accessories.

 While the Phillips family was developing its business in New York, another key brand component was in development elsewhere.
 John Manning van Heusen, a Dutch immigrant, created a new process that fused cloth on a curve, fashioning a "soft-folding" collar that captured the stiff-collar look of the era while affording the wearer a more comfortable fit.
-In New York, van Heusen met with Isaac Phillips, who bought Mr. van Heusen's U.S. patent for his "soft-folding" collar, and the Phillips-Van Heusen alliance and The World's Smartest Collar, were born.
+In New York, Mr. van Heusen met with Isaac Phillips, Moses and Endel's son, who bought Mr. van Heusen's U.S. patent for his "soft-folding" collar, and the Phillips-Van Heusen alliance and The World's Smartest Collar, were born.
 As times changed, so did the company.
 PVH added other brands to its product lines and trimmed away some of its Van Heusen businesses by licensing them to third parties, while maintaining the core dress and sport shirt businesses.
 PVH continues to invest in Van Heusen's core dress and sport shirt products, and has expanded into a more comprehensive offering of apparel and accessories for men, women and children, both through its own retail stores and its licensing organization.

 Van Heusen Today

 In order to engage our loyal consumers and grow our audience, we continue to promote the brand in ways that resonate.
-The "Van Heusen Institute of Style" campaign, launched in 2010, features Hall of Famers Steve Young and Jerry Rice as "Professors of Style".
+The "Van Heusen Institute of Style" campaign, launched in 2010, features Pro Football Hall of Famers Steve Young and Jerry Rice as "Professors of Style."
 The successful multi-media campaign continues to bring football heroes into men's living rooms to provide tips on fashion.
-These professors of style focus on the very tenets of the Van Heusen brand's continued success - fit, fabric, finish and innovative fashion at a fraction of the cost of luxury brand dress shirts.
+These Professors of Style focus on the very tenets of the Van Heusen brand's continued success - fit, fabric, finish and innovative fashion at a fraction of the cost of luxury brand dress shirts.
 Over the last few years, we have expanded the campaign to encompass television, print, digital and social media.
 Also, we collaborated with the website "Funny or Die" for a special "Institute of Style" video that would reach our target young male consumer demographic.